msommacal/duckuino/README.md

 ![Screenshot](img/screenshot.png?raw=true "Screenshot")

-All keywords defined in the documentation (available [here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript)) are supported with the exception of *DEFAULT\_DELAY/DEFAULTDELAY* and *REPEAT*.
+All keywords defined in the documentation (available [here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript)) are supported except for *REPEAT*.
 The addition of *ALTGR* and *BACKSPACE* keys is the only freedom taken from this specification.

 ## Getting Started